r1de/TPMS-Monitor/README.md

-Simple TMPS Monitor in Python and Bleak
+Simple TMPS Monitor in Python, Qt5 and Bleak